Hailey Baldwin Opens Up About Her Makeup Routine: ‘Less Is More’

 “I used to be a ballet dancer, so working out is important to me.
 I box, and I’m obsessed with hot Pilates, which I started maybe two years ago.
 I don’t break a sweat very easily, so when I do, I feel like I’m really getting things done.”

-As previously reported by Inquisitr, Hailey recently opened upon NOW with Natalie on the Hillsong Channel about balancing her career as a model and her religion.
+As previously reported by The Inquisitr, Hailey recently opened up on NOW with Natalie on the Hillsong Channel about balancing her career as a model and her religion.
 She revealed what she believes to be her purpose as well.

 View this post on Instagram